James "Sawyer" Ford: 1977

 Sayid escapes a few days later with the help of eleven-year-old Ben.
 After the former shoots the latter and runs off, Jin carries the boy back to the Barracks, where he is treated with minimal success at the infirmary.
 James alerts Jack and pleads him to help, but his request is snubbed.
 Eventually, James and Kate take the unconscious boy to the Others, believing they can provide the only cure.
 After doing so, with the caveat Ben will never be the same again, James asks Miles through the surveillance camera at the border between DHARMA's area and the Others' territory to remove the tape containing footage of Ben being taken away.
 The two return to the Barracks afterward.
 James is alerted of Roger Linus's, Ben's father, suspicions, and begins to worry about what may come next.
 Security staff member Phil (Patrick Fischler) confronts James and shows him the tape mentioned earlier, this proving Miles failed James' order.
 James knocks him out in response and keeps him tied up and gagged in the closet.
 The next day, he holds a meeting with only the Oceanic Six survivors and Juliet and reluctantly tells them his comfortable life within DHARMA is ending, thanks to Jack, Kate, and Hurley.
-He wants to return the beach and start over.
+He wants to return to the beach and start over.
 However, following the events in The Variable, Radzinsky, an antagonistic engineer of DHARMA's, discovers Phil in the closet and ties up James and Juliet in two chairs, furiously demanding answers.
 James refuses to comply, forcing Radzinsky to violently beat him, even with Horace pleading him not to.
 When Dr. Pierre Chang (Francois Chau) disrupts the interrogation to order everyone to leave the Island because of impending danger, James requests the women and children get on the submarine and leave.
 He also agrees to tell everyone everything on the condition he and Juliet also get spots on the sub.
 An agreement is made; they get on board, James hoping never to turn back.
 Unfortunately, Kate also gets on, informing him and Juliet of Jack's intentions to detonate a hydrogen bomb which will decimate the Island and alter the past so Oceanic 815 will never crash twenty-seven years from now.
 Very reluctantly, James agrees to help stop Jack, and the three secretly leave the sub and head back to the beach.
 After briefly meeting up with Rose and Bernard (last seen in The Lie) and leaving them, they confront Jack, Hurley, Sayid, Jin, and Miles.
 James drags Jack to a secluded area and tells him that he, James, could have stopped Anthony Cooper from conning his parents and thus preventing their deaths a year ago, but asserts what is done is done, and Jack should do the same in his case.
 When Jack rebuffs, they get into a fistfight which continued until Juliet intervenes.
 Much to James' vexation, Juliet agrees with Jack.
 Juliet tells James she will never lose him if she does not know him.